Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

    > [Info] If you want to reactivate an attribute, enable the *Active* toggle.

 3. Click the [SAVE] button in the upper right corner.
   The attribute is deactivated.
-The *Edit Attribute* view is closed.
+The *Edit attribute* view is closed.

 4. Press **F5** to initialize the Core1 Platform and to apply the changes.